svensglinz/ebnfValidator/README.md

 - selection has the highest precedence before all other operators <br> <br>
  *eg: \<RULE1> <= a \<RULE1> | b is parsed as \<RULE1> <= (a \<RULE1> ) | b (ie. as a selection between a AND <RULE1> or b*
 - The entry point into the grammar is always a rule called **expression**.
 If you do not have this rule ( or it is not the top-level rule), the results will be incorrect
+- If your grammar contains literals that are reserverd characters ()|{}[]<=, you need to wrap them in quotes
+- The empty sequence can be specified as ""

 LIMITATIONS: